ShadzCrax/L337-404/README.md

 getting the site back online.

 # WTF Is This Site?
-L337-404 is a site that I still cant decide what to do with and so I am making it into mostly everything I could possibly want (I will also take suggestions/ideas.
+L337-404 is a website that I still cant decide what to do with and so I am making it into mostly everything I could possibly want (I will also take suggestions/ideas).
 Currently I'm making a set of online tools that can do whatever I want with it from a internet browser, I'm also going to add a fourm and possibly blog, Some cool graphics like a cool hacker website, and probably much more in the future.